 To avoid missing meetings due to inadequate organization, it is advisable to send a well-constructed meeting invitation with a detailed meeting agenda that outlines the objectives of the scheduled meeting and the intended outcomes.
 This will help attendees understand the importance of the business meeting and prepare accordingly.

 Individuals can effectively manage their time and plan their schedule by setting reminders and alerts, utilizing scheduling tools, and prioritizing and organizing their schedule.
-A quick phone catch-up can also be helpful in staying updated and ensuring that no important meeting is missed due to poor organization.
+A quick phone catch-up can also help stay updated and guarantee that no important meeting is missed due to poor organization.

 Unexpected events

-Unexpected events are those which are not prearranged or foreseen, potentially ranging from trivial to significant, and may lead to alterations in plans or timetables, causing people to miss meetings.
-Life is unpredictable, and sometimes an honest mistake or unforeseen circumstance can lead to people missing meetings.
+Unexpected events are those that are not prearranged or foreseen, potentially ranging from trivial to significant, and may lead to alterations in plans or timetables, causing people to miss meetings.
+Life is unpredictable, and sometimes an honest mistake or unforeseen circumstance, such as technical issues like internet outages or software malfunctions, can lead to people missing meetings.
+Occasionally, urgent matters arise that require immediate attention, making it impossible to attend the scheduled meeting.

 In such cases, it is crucial to adapt and communicate promptly with the concerned parties, providing additional context if necessary for an effective apology.